Ovarian cancer research

 There is a trial looking at using the CA125 test during treatment for advanced ovarian cancer.
 This will help doctors to know whether you are having the right treatment.
 All treatments have side effects and it is important that women don't have to put up with side effects from a treatment that is not helping them.

 You can find out more about treatment trials for ovarian cancer on our clinical trials database.
-Go to the advanced search and choose 'ovarian' from the dropdown menu of cancer types and 'treatment' from the list of trial types.
 If you want to see all the trials, tick the boxes for closed trials and trial results.

 Over ten years ago there was a lot of publicity surrounding a study that seemed to show that using fertility drugs increased the risk of ovarian cancer.
 This led to a lot of concern among women who had taken these drugs.
 More extensive research has been done since.
 None of the studies has shown a definite link between fertility treatment and increasing your risk of ovarian cancer, although the results are conflicting.